Thor-DraperJr/Thor-DraperJr.github.io/_drafts/2021-05-06-article copy 2.md

 #### Reading Comprehension & Habits
 Bill Gates discusses how he's able to retain all of the information that he reads.
 “If you read enough, there’s a similarity between things that make it easy, because this thing is like this other thing.
 If you have a broad framework, then you have a place to put everything”.

+My hack recently has been to use the Read Aloud feature in Microsoft Edge to make sure I always finish articles.

+I noticed I had a nasty habit of skimming documents for relevant information and then stopping.

 #### Critcal Thinking
 Back to bulding your broad framework.
 Being able to apply what you've learned in one scenario to another scenario.

+There are a wide range of management styles and while most people seem to say they hate the idea of being micromanaged there's a lot of examples where they only do what they are told.
+If you need a step by step guide for all problems you run into, then you might be in for a tough day at the office.

 #### Flexibility
 Be able to deal with information gaps.
 Identify them and look at them as opportunity.
+When you find something that you dislike, a broken process, an outdated document.
+First, dont just sit at your desk hoping the words change on the page.
+And it doesn't mean that you get a break until your supervisor comes over.
+You should take it as an opportunity to remove the road

 #### Resourcefulness
 Using your supplemental information to get your answer.